joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/7107621/2026/03/13/newcastle-premier-league-champions-league-eddie-howe/

 **Luka Dončić exceeds 50 points in a game for first time as a Laker**\
-`It took 13 months for Luka Dončić to score at least 50 points in a Los Angeles Lakers jersey. `\
+`It took 13 months for Dončić to score at least 50 points in a Los Angeles Lakers jersey. `\
 https://nytimes.com/athletic/7114510/2026/03/13/luka-doncic-highlights-lakers-bulls-51-points/

 **How are Manchester United's loanees faring as decision time approaches?**\